 Is it unfair to make employees redundant while furlough is available?

-If you make a payment in lieu of notice under a clause in the employment contract, you should check what the contract says about the amount.
-If, for example, it says that pay in lieu of notice should be calculated based on basic pay, this is likely to be interpreted as meaning pre-furlough normal pay.
-(Before making any payment in lieu of notice, see below under “Can we reclaim notice pay?”)
+If you choose to make a payment in lieu of notice under a clause in the employment contract, you should check what the contract says about the amount.
+If, for example, it says that pay in lieu of notice should be calculated based on basic pay, this is likely to be interpreted as meaning pre-furlough pay.

-If the employee is given notice which they are to “work out” while on furlough, the amount you need to pay them during the notice period can be complicated.
+If an employee who is currently furloughed is given notice which they are to “work out” (even if they are unable actually to perform work for you), the amount you need to pay them during the notice period can be complicated.

 How do we calculate statutory redundancy pay for employees on furlough?

 Statutory redundancy payments are calculated based on years of service, age, and a week’s pay.
-A week’s pay for this purpose is capped at £538.
-Many employees will earn more than this even during furlough, which means there is no need to consider a different calculation.
+For this purpose, a week’s pay is currently capped at £538.
+Many employees will earn more than this even during furlough, which will mean there is no need to consider a different calculation.